corda/corda/docs/source/inthebox.rst

 ``InterestRateSwap`` implements a vanilla OTC same currency bilateral fixed / floating leg swap.
 For further details, see :doc:`irs`

+``Obligation`` implements a bilaterally or multi-laterally nettable, fungible obligation that can default.

 Each contract comes with unit tests.

 Kotlin
 ------

-The prototype is written in a language called `Kotlin <https://kotlinlang.org/>`_.
+Corda is written in a language called `Kotlin <https://kotlinlang.org/>`_.
 Kotlin is a language that targets the JVM and can be thought of as a simpler Scala, with much better Java interop.
 It is developed by and has commercial support from JetBrains, the makers of the IntelliJ IDE and other popular developer tools.